 Businesses in financial trouble can seek protection from creditors in Chapter 11 while a plan of reorganization is worked out.
 For small business a Chapter 11 bankruptcy filing allows the business to reorganize its debts and make arrangements to pay all or a portion of the debts while obtaining protection from creditors.

 A small business Chapter 11 also may be used to sell the business as a going concern.
 In many cases a small business can continue in operation and jobs can be saved by selling the business as a going concern to a friendly group of investors.
 Our office has filed numerous Chapter 11 cases in Broward County and throughout South Florida and can help you with this process.

 If your business has suffered a temporary setback a Chapter 11 may give you the time you need to get caught up on bills.
 It also provides a forum to negotiate with all creditors in a setting favorable to the business.
 Call us if you would like an assessment of whether a Chapter 11 can help your business.
 We work hard for our clients to find the right solution for any business situation.
 For more on Chapter 11 see our Chapter 11 page or Business Bankruptcy page.

+We can assist you in filing an Offer in Compromise to settle a tax obligation with IRS.
+Some older tax obligations can be included in a bankruptcy.
 Most individuals are unaware that they may be able to discharge some or all of their older income tax obligations in bankruptcy.
-Dischargeability of these taxes turns on the question whether or not they are "priority" claims.
+Dischargeability of these taxes turns on the question whether or not they are “priority” claims.
 Tax obligations which are non-priority are dischargeable.